canonical/ubuntu-server-documentation/tutorial/managing-software.md

 ### apt upgrade

 The `apt upgrade` command is about the **packages** on your system.
+It looks at the metadata in the package index we just updated, finds the packages with available upgrades, and lists them for us.

-After we have updated the database by running `apt update` we can upgrade the packages to their newest versions by running:
+After we have updated the database (which we did by running `apt update`) we can then upgrade the packages to their newest versions by running:

 ```bash
 sudo apt upgrade
 ```

-The `upgrade` command looks at the metadata in the package index we just updated, finds the packages with available upgrades, and lists them for us.
-It also asks us to confirm if we want to do the upgrade.
-Let's type <kbd>Y</kbd>
+When we run this command, it will ask us to confirm if the summary of proposed changes that will be made to our system is what we want.

-to confirm that we want to, and the upgrade will proceed.
+Let's type <kbd>Y</kbd>, then press <kbd>Enter</kbd> to confirm that yes, we do want that, and then the upgrade will proceed.
 This may take a few minutes.

 ```{tip}
 You can use the `-y` flag, which is a shorthand for `--assume-yes`.
 If we ran